 The Code, and its audit and reporting process, applies to Signatories providing project services and advisory services to consumers.

-The Code aims to complement the regulatory framework for Australia's carbon credit market under the Carbon Credits (Carbon Farming Initiative) Act (Cth) 2011 (CFI Act) and related legislation, which provides for the registration of carbon projects and the creation and trade of Australian carbon credits units (ACCUs)).
+The Code aims to complement the regulatory framework for Australia's carbon credit market under the Carbon Credits (Carbon Farming Initiative) Act (Cth) 2011 (CFI Act) and related legislation, which provides for the registration of carbon projects and the creation and trade carbon of Australian credits units (ACCUs)).
 This is known as the ACCU scheme (formerly known as the Emissions Reduction Fund (ERF)2.
-The Code may also cover other Voluntary Offset Schemes as they apply to Signatory's projects carried out in Australia such as Gold Standard, Verified Carbon Standard, and potentially Development the Clean Mechanism3.
+The Code may also cover other Voluntary Offset Schemes as they apply to Signatory's projects carried out in Australia such as Gold Standard, Verified Carbon Standard. and potentially the Clean Development Mechanism3.